BLAST! (2008 film)

 BLAST! is a 2008 American feature-length documentary by Paul Devlin.
 The film follows a team of astrophysicists who launch a telescope, upon a high-altitude balloon from northern Sweden and again from Antarctica.
-The film follows the crew of scientists as they travel on a search to answer humankind's most basic question, how did we get here?
-An approach rarely seen in science programming, BLAST! de-emphasizes talking-head interviews and dispenses with anonymous narration in favor of capturing the action as it happens.
-Through dynamic storytelling, BLAST! reveals the human side of scientific pursuit, the personal sacrifices of scientists and the philosophical perspectives of discovering the origins of the universe.
+The film follows the crew of scientists as they travel on a search to answer humankind's fundamental questions about the origins of the universe.
+The film avoids traditional narration and talking-head interviews, instead following events as they occur.
+The film focuses on the personal experiences of the scientists involved in the experiment.

 History

 BLAST! premiered at Hot Docs on Tuesday, April 22, 2008.
 It has been screened at various film festivals, such as Sheffield Doc/Fest 2008, Guangzhou International Documentary Film Festival, and Arctic Light Film Festival.

 BLAST! was co-produced by BBC 4's Storyville, Discovery Channel Canada, SVT Sweden, and YLE/FST Finland.
 The film was broadcast on Discovery Channel in February 2009, and later acquired by VPRO-Netherlands and DR2-Denmark.